 they see through delusions and finally nirvana.

 The phrase “walls of the mind” captivated Rev. Charama the same way “only love dispels hate” did.

 Were the two phrases related in some fashion?
 If so, how?

 if hate is not dispelled by love it will lead to building mind walls.

 What are mind walls?

 Mind walls can be anything.
-But they are, most often, attachments – to ideologies, beliefs, opinions, ideas, and preferences.
+But they are, most often, attachments – to concepts, which includes ideologies, beliefs, opinions, ideas, and preferences.

 Consider politics.
 There’s likely no greater area in which attachment and bifurcation occur than in America’s political system.
 Republican/Democrat.
 Liberal/Conservative.
 Left/Right.
 Rich/Poor.
 Male/Female.
 Black/White.